 Of course, the argument can be made that the .30-06 is just too much bullet.
 That, however, depends entirely on what you expect to use it for.

 The author offers up W.D.M.
-Bell’s exceptional record of taking over 1,000 African elephants with a 7X57 Mauser and Bell’s speculation on how well the .308 Winchester would work on large game.
+Bell’s exceptional record of taking over 1,000 African elephants with a 7X57 Mauser in a bolt action rifle and Bell’s speculation on how well the .308 Winchester would work on large game.
 I see Bell’s hunts used as justification of smaller calibers for larger animals quite often.
 It’s an extremely poor argument , and there are good reasons why such a small caliber is illegal to use when hunting dangerous game in Africa.

 I will quote to Bell himself about the December 1954 article he wrote for the American Rifleman.
 Speaking on the 7X57, he said that is was “an inspiring little rifle, requiring knowledge of anatomy and exact pointing”…a “scientist’s rifle.”
 He only took brain shots, and taking advantage of the elephant’s particular anatomy, shot through a soft spot in their skulls to reach his target.